apache/dolphinscheduler/docs/docs/en/contribute/backend/spi/task.md

 Recommended practice:

-- Use the task execution context, such as project, workflow, task instance, datasource, tenant, and worker group, when requesting runtime credentials from an external authorization service.
+- Use the task execution context, such as project, workflow, task instance, data source, tenant, and worker group, when requesting runtime credentials from an external authorization service.
 - Pass short-lived credentials to the task process through environment variables or temporary files with restricted file permissions.
 - Mask sensitive values before logging command lines, environment variables, or generated configuration files.
 - Remove temporary credential files after task completion or cancellation.